travis-ci/docs-travis-ci-com/user/reference/xenial.md

 ### Services disabled by default

-On Trusty, some services that you might or might not use, were running by default.
+On Trusty, some services that you might or might not use, are running by default.
 On Xenial, to optimize the use of the virtual machine resources, they come disabled by default.

 You can start them by specifying the services that you require.
 For example: